jitbit/SyslogCore/README.md

 ### 2. Syslog is present on my machine but there's no logs

-Another issue is `rsyslog` might be present but it's not running (known issue with WSL2) in that case, check that its running, if not - start it:
+`rsyslog` might be present but it's _not running_ (known issue with WSL2 for example).
+Check that its running, if not - start it:

 ```
 $ service rsyslog status